4 min read / 30 November 2021 / Caitlin Devlin

 Stories of how this powerful remedy came into public knowledge can vary wildly, with some linking the oil to 14th century Toulouse and others to 17th century Marseille.

 Whatever the truth may be, the folklore behind this oil is fascinating, and there’s no disputing the significant benefits it still holds for our health all these years later – however many years later that actually is.
+The combination of potent antibacterial essential oils in this blend continues to be valued for its potential to support immune health and ward off harmful microbes.

 The story